sakthiinfotec/weblinks/mobile-web.md

 - Styled System: a helper library for Styled Components, which I already use
 - Design systems

+###### Concepts
+**Side Effects:** Impure functions (vs pure functions) - a general concept about behaviours of functions.
+A function is said to have side effect if it trys to modify anything outside its body.
+For example, if it modidifies a global variable, then it is a side effect.
+If it makes a network call, it is a side effect as well.
+In computer science, a function or expression is said to have a side effect if it modifies some state outside its scope or has an observable interaction with its calling functions or the outside world besides returning a value.
+For example, a particular function might modify a global variable or static variable, modify one of its arguments, raise an exception, write data to a display or file, read data, or call other side-effecting functions.
+In the presence of side effects, a program's behaviour may depend on history; that is, the order of evaluation matters.
+Understanding and debugging a function with side effects requires knowledge about the context and its possible histories.

 #### Courses
 - JavaScript Hard Parts v2
 - JavaScript Recent Parts